This guide provides more information about what a Forum activity is and how they can be created and used.

 Creating a Forum for notices and announcements

-Forums can be used to send messages to all, or groups of students subscribed to a course/module.
+Forums can be used to send messages to all students, or groups of students, subscribed to a course/module.

-To do this, create a Forum titled 'Notices'.
-Once the Forum is in place, you will need to change the settings so that only Academic staff can post.
+Once the Forum is in place, you will need to change the settings so that only Academic staff can post to the forum.
 Click on the forum title on the right hand side of the icon.
-Next, using the click on the cog in the right hand corner and select Permissions.
+Next, click on the cog in the right hand corner and select Permissions.

 Select Student from the Advanced role override dropdown.

 Type 'start' into the filter box and you will be presented with the activity for 'Start new discussions'.
-Click on the radio button to prevent this activity and then save.
+Click on the radio button for 'Prevent' and then save the settings.